Acer Nitro V 15 Gaming Laptop i5-13420H vs HP Spectre x360 14" 2-in-1 Core Ultra 7 155H

 Which one is better?

-The HP Spectre x360 14" 2-in-1 Core Ultra 7 155H is the better buy for most people - its stunning 2.8K OLED display crushes the Acer Nitro V 15's lower resolution.
+The HP Spectre x360 14" 2-in-1 Core Ultra 7 155H is the better buy for most people - its 2.8K OLED display crushes the Acer Nitro V's FHD screen.

 Who should buy each?

-Choose the Acer Nitro V 15 Gaming Laptop i5-13420H if: you want solid 1080p gaming performance, need a budget-friendly option, or value upgradeability in RAM and storage.
+Choose the Acer Nitro V 15 Gaming Laptop i5-13420H if: you want good 1080p gaming performance, need an upgradeable RAM option, or want to save money.

-Choose the HP Spectre x360 14" 2-in-1 Core Ultra 7 155H if: you require a premium display for photo editing, need more RAM for multitasking, or want the best webcam for video calls.
+Choose the HP Spectre x360 14" 2-in-1 Core Ultra 7 155H if: you need exceptional display quality, often work with high-resolution graphics, or want a premium design with a top-notch webcam.
 (14" display, 120 Hz refresh)

 Conclusion